 - Yes, once all of the research records are scanned and certified, the paper copies can be destroyed.

 Where should the electronic files be stored?

-- Electronic files of the scanned and certified research study documents stored securely (e.g., on a Washington University server, WUSTL Box, REDCap, etc).
+- Electronic files of the scanned and certified research study documents stored securely (e.g., on a Washington University server, WUSTL Box, REDCap, the Research Storage Project, etc).

 - It is highly recommended that research study documents not be stored on desktops, laptops, or local PCs as these devices are not backed up by the University’s IT support system.

 If anyone outside of the HRPO-approved research team is able to access the files (e.g., if they are stored in a general folder on the department/division share drive), the files must be password protected.

 - The Research Storage Project is a free, secure , fully backed-up option for data/document storage.
 Faculty members are eligible for 5 terabytes of active high-performance data storage at no cost; additional storage is available at a sliding scale cost.

 - More information about the Research Storage Project may be found at